User input

 The 'ask' function provides a simple but flexible means of requesting information from the user.

-Any user input has whitespace stripped before it is validated or returned.
+Any user input whitespace is stripped before it is validated or returned.

 The prompt is the only positional argument that ask takes.
 Ask will display the prompt verbatim.